Football clubs in Spain – Region by region

 Other Spanish football teams

-However, there are also two other clubs that will play in the Segunda Division in 2025/26 that you may struggle to locate on a Spanish football teams map.
+There are also two other clubs that will play in the Segunda Division in 2026/27 that you may struggle to locate on a Spanish football teams map.

 The Principality of Andorra is a sovereign nation in the Pyrenees situated between Spain and France, but its main club FC Andorra has competed as part of the Spanish football pyramid for most of its history.
-Currently owned by former Barcelona defender Gerard Pique, they’ve just won promotion back to the second tier.
+Currently owned by former Barcelona defender Gerard Pique, they won promotion back to the second tier in 2025.

-There will also be Segunda Division football on the African continent in 2025/26, after AD Ceuta reached the second tier for the first time since the 1960s.
+There is also Segunda Division football on the African continent.
+AD Ceuta won promotion in 2025 to reach the second tier for the first time since the 1960s.
 Ceuta is an autonomous city, but a formal part of Spain, located around 70 km by road from the Moroccan city of Tangier and just across the Strait of Gibraltar from the Andalusian port of Algeciras.

 The other clubs